spyysalo/s800-revision-docs/index.md

 ## Additional guidelines for reannotation of the S800 corpus

+* The first resource that is trusted to resolve issues is [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
+If there is still not enough information there then the [Catalogue of Life](http://www.catalogueoflife.org/) is advised

 ### Span consistency guidelines

 * Do __not__ include the expressions _sp. nov._ and _gen. nov., sp. nov._ in the species name, since these are supposedly used only the first time a genus and/or a species/subspecies is described to denote that it's new, so they are not part of the scientific name and shouldn't be found anywhere else other than the first paper describing them.